IyiKuyoro/RespondEx/README.md

 _Opeoluwa Iyi-Kuyoro_: 👨🏿[Profile](https://github.com/IyiKuyoro) - [WebSite](https://iyikuyoro.com)

 ### Contributions
-I am very open to contributions from the community.
-If you find this package useful, and you feel there are a rew things you would like to add or nasty bugs that you just want to get rid of, please feel free to fork, modify and raise a PR.
+This project is very open to contributions from the community.
+If you find this package useful, and you feel there are a new things you would like to add or nasty bugs that you just want to get rid of, please feel free to fork, modify and raise a PR.

 In doing so, I would like you to follow the conventions.